egreuel/asv_path_planner/docs/_build/html/_sources/Introduction.rst.txt

 Velocity Obstacle algorithm
 ---------------------------
-The velocity obstacle (VO) algorithm was introduced by Fiorini and Schiller in 1996 for motion planning in dynamic environments.
+The Velocity Obstacle (VO) algorithm was introduced by Fiorini and Schiller in 1996 for motion planning in dynamic environments.